 In this article, you’ll learn basic information about parquet flooring.
-That term denotes a flooring option which has French origin, stems from the word ‘parqueterie’ and dates back to mid or late 17th Century.
+That term denotes a flooring option of French origin, it stems from the word ‘parqueterie’ and dates back to the mid or late 17th Century.
 When you hear that word, what comes to mind is Versailles and the Grand Trianon.
 Parquet flooring is a wood flooring solution that is made from small wood blocks or strips installed in such a way that they create regular geometrical patterns.

-At the very beginning, parquet flooring was used for the purpose of covering or replacing cold tiles.
+At the very beginning, parquet flooring was used to cover or replace cold tiles.
 It has won general acclaim and has gained popularity over the years.

 1. Herringbone Pattern